 All interns participate in comprehensive orientation activities for three weeks prior to the beginning of the Fall Semester.
 All major SCC services, the training program, and major university agencies are reviewed in a sequence that fosters knowledge and adaptation.
 The intern has the opportunity to become acquainted with all senior staff and support staff.
 Staff will provide training seminars on different topics during orientation.
 Adequate time is provided to settle into the intern's office, visit informally with staff and other interns, and explore new surroundings.
-Interns also attend a 2-day retreat out of town to facilitate group relationships.
+Interns also attend a 2-night retreat out of town to facilitate group relationships.

-The Texas Tech University Student Counseling Center subscribes to a Practitioner-Scholar model of training for the predoctoral intership.
+The Texas Tech University Student Counseling Center subscribes to a Practitioner-Scholar model of training for the doctoral intership.
 The primary training modality is experiential, with these experiences informed by scholarly research and activity.
 Interns are encouraged to incorporate scholarly findings into their practice via didactic seminars, the clinical supervision they receive from staff members, and through their own research activities.
 Training experiences are structured sequentially and build upon the knowledge and experience gained in previous training experiences.
 Training experiences prior to internship are also considered in structuring the training program for each intern.
 Expectations regarding intern competence increase as the year progresses, with the expectation that graduating interns can perform as generalists in entry-level postdoctoral positions in a variety of settings.
 Training guidance throughout the internship year is delivered at a level which matches each intern's developmental needs.
 Supervisors and other professional staff recognize that beginning interns may require more instruction and hands-on guidance initially.
 Over the course of the year, interns are expected to gain more autonomy in their functioning – likewise, supervisory relationships with interns are expected to become more consultative in nature as the intern gains in experience.
 In addition to growth in clinical skills and experience, internship is also a time of significant growth for interns in their identity as psychologists.
 Supervisory relationships are expected to change as interns’ need for specific clinical guidance shifts to a need for more collegial mentoring.